Adapters

 Token usage and cost tracking

-The adapter records token usage in the turn result metadata:
+The adapter records token usage from provider telemetry:

 {